harshi12musigma-stack/2048-DELUXE/README.md

 ## 🏆 Pro Tips

 1. Corner strategy still works (boring but effective)
+2. Lock your highest tile in the corner (game changer!)
+3. Save double powerup for late game (4096 here we come)
-2. Don't waste powerups early (you'll thank us later)
+4. Don't waste powerups early (you'll thank us later)
+5. Swap can save impossible situations (use wisely)
-3. The undo button is NOT a crutch (it totally is)
+6. The undo button is NOT a crutch (it totally is)
-4. 2048 is just the beginning (keep going, champ)
+7. 2048 is just the beginning (keep going, champ)
-5. Dark mode + 2AM = *chef's kiss*
+8. Dark mode + 2AM = *chef's kiss*

 ## 🎯 Goal